freneticmonkey/sox/README.md

 ### WebAssembly Support
 Sox can generate WebAssembly (WASM) binary and WebAssembly Text Format (WAT) output.
 See [WebAssembly Documentation](docs/wasm.md) for details on supported opcodes and usage.

+### Benchmarking
+Sox can run Go-style benchmarks defined in Sox source.
+See [Benchmarking](docs/benchmarking.md) for usage and examples.

 ### Built-in Testing (Experimental)
 Sox supports Go-style tests with `#[test]` attributes in files ending with `_test.sox`.
 Run tests with `--test`:
 ```